 Although owning and keeping a pet Iguana can be a very rewarding and fulfilling experience, Iguanas are not really the low maintenance, easy care pets that they are sometimes made out to be.
-Before getting yourself a pet Iguana, you really need to ask yourself a few questions to see if you really want to keep an Iguana as a pet and whether or not you can care and look after your new pet properly.
+Before looking for reptiles for sale or iguanas for sale you really need to ask yourself a few questions to see if you really want to keep an Iguana as a pet and whether or not you can care and look after your new pet properly.
 There is a lot of Iguana information out there, and we’ve included a few basic points about Iguanas here, to help you with your decision.

 Most people keep their pet Iguanas in an aquarium, and if you choose to keep your pet in an aquarium, you need to ensure that it isn’t too cramped for him.
 Iguanas are natural climbers and like to explore their environment.
 A better option for your new pet’s home would be a Basking Cage.
 You can buy either of these at a pet store or even make them at home, if you’re handy at that sort of thing!
 Whichever you choose, you need to ensure that it is big enough for him (at least 3 feet tall, with plenty of space for him to move around) and that you put in plenty of rocks and branches in there, to simulate his natural environment as closely as possible.
 Be careful with the decorations you add to his home though – don’t put in small pebbles that he could swallow and make sure that the rocks and branches you put in don’t have any sharp edges which he could hurt himself on.

 You will also need to put in a “soaking tray” for him, as Iguanas like water.
 A shallow container, which is big enough for him to climb into, will do for this.
 Iguanas also do their ‘business’ in the water, so you will need to ensure that you clean this on a regular basis.
+Make your pond aesthetic and clean with this live rock for sale.
 With regards to hygiene, you will also need to clean out his enclosure regularly as well.
 The best thing to do is to line to bottom of his enclosure with old newspaper and change the newspaper on a regular basis.

 Iguana Enclosure Heating and Lighting